 What is the type of page that comes up?

-– is it a sales page, a blog post or a list?
+– Is it a sales page, a blog post, or a list?

 How are they structuring their content?

-– is it lots of writing, images, videos, dropdown text boxes?
+– Is it lots of writing, images, videos, dropdown text boxes?

 What are they writing about in their content?

-– how do they talk about the topic and how do they structure the conversation?
+– How do they talk about the topic and how do they structure the conversation?

 There are 3 different types of user intent according to Google.

 Google will sometimes have mostly webpages in the top 10 that are all optimised for the same user intent.
 It will also sometimes have 1 or 2 spaces for the other two types of user intent.
-This is because it likes to cover different options and test out if those types of pages are useful.
+This is because it likes to cover different options and see if those types of pages are useful.